 Once all of Bessie’s basic needs were met she began to focus on her social life.
 She quickly became a regular participant in a variety of arts and crafts classes offered at her apartment complex through the Aging In Place Initiative and will soon begin volunteering at a local hospital.
 She also calls in to participate in many of our social activities over the phone through the Lifetime Connections Without Walls Program.
 Her favorite LCWW session each week is the writing course.

 Jim, a 30 year retired US Army Colonel, had overseen his own finances for many years, but Jim’s son began suspecting that his father was being exploited.
-Family Eldercare’s Money Management Program effectively stepped in to ensure that Jim continued to age in place, in his own home.
+Family Eldercare’s Financial and Housing Stability effectively stepped in to ensure that Jim continued to age in place, in his own home.

 Jim grew up in California and attended Berkeley on a military scholarship.
 After 30 rewarding years of service, he retired from the US Army as a Colonel.
 He traveled the globe during his military career, then decided to try Austin on for size and started a real estate company.